Visiting Zion in July

 Drawbacks of Visiting in July

-Zion is also very hot in July, to the point where you may have to sit out the middle part of the day on your hike.
-This forces guests to bring more water and be more careful when planning out their itinerary.
-The monsoon season also brings with it its challenges, as afternoon thunderstorms are very common and flash floods are not uncommon.
-Both of these events will ruin your planned activities at best and can be very dangerous at worst.
-Overall however July is a great time to visit the park, and your biggest drawback will be that everyone else knows July is a great time to visit the park.
+Zion is also very hot in July, so you may have to sit out in the middle of the day on your hike.
+This forces guests to bring more water and be more careful when planning their itinerary.
+The monsoon season also brings with it its challenges, as afternoon thunderstorms are very common, and flash floods are not uncommon.
+These events will ruin your planned activities and can be very dangerous.
+Overall, July is a great time to visit the park; your biggest drawback is that everyone else knows it.
 To avoid the stress of navigating the busy National Park by yourself, we recommend booking a trip with a guiding company.
 But if spring or summer is the only time of year that you can make it to Zion, here are some tips to lessen the impact of the crowds:

 Things To Do In July